-3. Elections Code section 13230, as amended by Statutes 2009, chapter 1.
+3. Elections Code section 13230, as amended by Statutes 2009, chapter 1, does not impose any new state-mandated activities on local government.

 Pre-existing law, section 13230, added by Statutes 2000, chapter 898, provided that "[i]f the county elections official determines that, due to the number of candidates and measures that must be printed on the ballot, the ballot will be larger than may be conveniently handled, the county elections official may provide that a nonpartisan ballot shall be given to each partisan voter, together with his or her partisan ballot, and that the material appearing under the heading 'Nonpartisan Offices' on partisan ballots, as well as the heading itself, shall be omitted from the partisan ballots."
 In addition, prior section 13230 provided that "[p]artisan voters,' for purposes of this section, includes persons who have declined to state a party affiliation, but who have chosen to vote the ballot of a political party as authorized by that party's rules duly noticed to the Secretary of State."
+219